OpenTreeOfLife/propinquity/README.md

-  1. [peyotl](https://github.com/mtholder/peyotl) should be downloaded and installed with an config entry pointing to it:
+  1. [peyotl](https://github.com/mtholder/peyotl) should be downloaded and installed with a config entry in `~/.opentree` pointing to it:

       [opentree]
       ...